onlinecity/gatewayapi-docs/docs/rest.rst

 yourself.
 The credentials are sent as "Authorization: Basic ``basic-cookie``". basic-cookie is ``username ":" password`` which is then base64 encoded.

+Basic auth uses credentials instead of API keys.
+You can find and create a set of credentials under "Settings", "Credentials (deprecated)".

 .. sourcecode:: http

    POST /rest/mtsms HTTP/1.1